 Joel O. Christensen

 Joel earned his B.A., cum laude, in Philosophy and Political Science from Knox College and his J.D. from Washington University School of Law.
+Joel was named one of Missouri’s Up & Coming Lawyers in 2016 by Missouri Lawyers Weekly, and has been recognized by Super Lawyers as a 2016 Rising Star in business litigation.
 While in law school, Joel was Editor-in-Chief of the Washington University Journal of Law & Policy and won the Wiley Rutledge Moot Court competition, Washington University’s oldest and largest moot court.
 He received the faculty’s Mary Collier Hitchcock Prize for outstanding writing and was awarded the Dan Carter-Earl Tedrow Memorial Award, selected by his classmates as the graduating student “exemplifying the aims of all those entering the profession of law.”
 Joel earned the CALI Excellence for the Future Award in courses on Mediation & ADR Theory and Practice and Pretrial Practice & Procedure and served as a Teaching Assistant (Legal Writing) and Research Assistant (Labor & Employment).
 Joel’s publications include Wrong on Red: The Constitutional Case against Red Light Cameras, 32 Wash.
 U. J.L. & Pol’y 443.

-Joel resides in Webster Groves with his wife, Becky, and son, Owen.
+Joel resides in the City of St. Louis with his wife, son, and daughter.